New Insights into Time Series Analysis II -- No Correlated Observations: Modelling the noise

 \subsection{Broadband selection}

 Variable stars candidates for non-correlated data are usually selected from the noise model (see Sect. \ref{sec_noise_model}).
-Stars having values above $n\times D_{\sigma\mu}$ are selected for further analyses.
+Stars with values above $n\times D_{\sigma\mu}$ are selected for further analyses.
 This approach assumes that a few percent of entire sample are variable stars and have statistical values above the noise.
-The noise samples present distributions like uniform, normal, or distributions in between, while variable stars are more similar to the Ceph, RR, and EB distributions.
-Therefore, the dispersion parameters assume a different range of values for variable and non-variable stars that is mainly highlighted for samples having a high number of measurements (typically higher than 50).
+The noise samples present distributions such as uniform, normal, or distributions in between, while variable stars are more similar to the Ceph, RR, and EB distributions.
+Therefore, the dispersion parameters assume a different range of values for variable and non-variable stars that is mainly highlighted for samples with a high number of measurements (typically higher than 50).
 Indeed, such a difference must increase for higher amplitudes than that found for the noise.
-For few measurements (typically less than 20) stochastic and non-stochastic variations have large uncertainties increasing the misselection rate (see Sect.~\ref{sec_Accurate}).
-We find a similar behaviour for correlated indices.
-For instance, \citet[][]{FerreiraLopes-2015wfcam} uses cut-off surfaces linking magnitude, number of epochs, and variability indices to improve the selection criteria of variable stars while \citet[][]{FerreiraLopes-2016I} uses flux independent indices to propose an empirical relationship between cut-off values and the number of measurements without taking into account magnitude.
+For few measurements (typically less than 20) stochastic and non-stochastic variations have large uncertainties increasing the mis-selection rate (see Sect.~\ref{sec_Accurate}).
+We find similar behaviour for correlated indices.
+For instance, \citet[][]{FerreiraLopes-2015wfcam} use cut-off surfaces linking magnitude, number of epochs, and variability indices to improve the selection criteria of variable stars, while \citet[][]{FerreiraLopes-2016I} use flux independent indices to propose an empirical relationship between cut-off values and the number of measurements without taking into account magnitude.

 The adjusted coefficients for sample size, as presented in Sect.~\ref{sec_weight}, reduce the population dispersion.
 Meanwhile, uncertainties about the range of values assumed by stochastic and non-stochastic variations also vary with the number of measurements.
-For non-stochastic variations having a good signal-to-noise and a large number of measurements such a range is different to that produced by stochastic variations.
-On the other hand, for distributions having just a few measurements, the range of values can significantly overlap.
+For non-stochastic variations with a good signal-to-noise and a large number of measurements, such a range is different to that produced by stochastic variations.
+On the other hand, for distributions with just a few measurements, the range of values can significantly overlap.
 In the same fashion as the empirical selection criteria proposed by \citealt[][]{FerreiraLopes-2016I} (see Eq.
 16), we propose the follow criteria,